dashpay/docs/docs/user/wallets/dashcore/installation-windows.rst

 .. figure:: img/windows/setup-windows-kleopatra-import.png
    :height: 250px

-   Importing codablock's GPG public key
+   Importing Pasta's GPG public key

 Skip any requests to certify the certificate with your own key.
 Next, click **Decrypt/Verify...** and select the detached signature file named